-The main difference between pentest and a real hacker attack lies in its restrictions:
+The key difference between a penetration test and a real hacker attack is restrictions.

-- Law.
-All activities are performed only based on the contract and approval documents from the client.
+Law.
+All activities are approved and permitted by the client.
 Black hat hackers do not ask for any permissions.

-- Time.
-Black hat hackers are usually not limited by time, they can track the “victim” for years, identifying new security holes (vulnerabilities) in the systems they use, sending hundreds of phishing emails on by one.
-White hat, ethical hackers provide professional service, so they tend to have strict deadlines, usually limited to a maximum of a few weeks.
+Time.
+Black hat hackers are not pressed for time, they can follow the “victim” for years, finding the so-called security holes, vulnerabilities in systems they use, sending bunches of phishing messages.
+White hat or ethical hackers stick to deadlines, with time limits up to a couple of weeks.

-- Budget.
-Black hat hackers may invest heavily in offensive tools, so-called cyber weapons (malware), including purchasing exploits (0-day, malicious viruses, available only to hackers).
-White hat hackers are limited by their clients’ budgets.
+Budget.
+Black hat hackers may invest heavily in different tools, notorious cyber weapons, including exploits (0-day, malicious viruses, available on black markets).
+Ethical hackers are acting within the clients’ budgets.

-As crowdsourcing became popular, bug bounty programs incorporated this trendy approach.
-These kinds of programs work all over the world.
-Clients: the largest international companies, contractors: white hackers around the world.
-Idea – a company places an application for testing his company or product (application security) on the platform, indicates the limitations and the amount of reward for the vulnerabilities found (depending on their criticality), an ethical hacker looks for vulnerabilities and, if successful, receives a reward.
-There is also a special case of bug bounty – bug bash, a time-limited event, usually a part of a large conference, with the same conditions – the reward is given for hacking the product.
-But there are some disadvantages to these approaches:
+As crowdsourcing became popular, bug bounty programs emerged all over the world, where: clients – large companies, contractors – ethical hackers.
+Idea – a client places a bid for testing a company or a product, including limitations and rewards for vulnerabilities found (depending on severity level), an ethical hacker looks for vulnerabilities and gets a reward, if successful.
+There is also another kind of bug bounty – bug bash, a time-limited event as a part of a large conference.
+But there are disadvantages:

-- A hacker doesn’t always motivated to reveal identified vulnerability to the owner of the product, as he/she can sell it for a better price on the darknet (“underground” Internet) or to the organizations that use these vulnerabilities to create cyberweapons.
-There are companies that make money selling found vulnerabilities to the intelligence agencies, such as French Vupen, Italian Hacking Team, Israeli Celebrite, etc.
+A hacker is not always motivated to disclose the vulnerability to the product owner, as he can sell it for a better price on the darknet or to organizations that use vulnerabilities to create cyberweapons.
+There are companies selling vulnerabilities to intelligence agencies, such as French Vupen, Italian Hacking Team, Israeli Celebrite, etc.

-- In theory, product developers can collude with bug hunters by intentionally leaving security holes in the product, which are quickly “found” by the right hackers, which then would share the rewards…
+Product developers can conspire with bug hunters to intentionally leave security holes in the product, easily “found” by the right hacker, and then they share rewards…

-– Is there any way to make the pentest cheaper?
-Can’t you just scan our resources with automatic scanners for vulnerabilities and give us a report?
+– Is it possible to make penetration testing cheaper?
+Can’t you just scan our resources automatically for vulnerabilities and give us a report?

 – Yes, we can!

-This is how a vulnerability scanning service was born, which is often sold under the name of penetration testing, although it is only a small part of it.
+So, a vulnerability scanning service emerged, which is often provided as penetration testing, being just a small part of it.

-- Reconnaissance.
-The passive part is a search for all available information in publicly available sources (OSINT), it is invisible to the client.
-The active part is the use of specialized tools for scanning the client’s resources, it can lead to a discovery by intrusion detection systems.
+Reconnaissance.
+A passive part – information search from open sources (OSINT), which is invisible to the client.
+An active part – using specialized tools for scanning the client’s resources, that can be detected by intrusion detection systems.

-- Analysis of the information received from the previous stage and planning future attack scenarios.
+Analysis of data received from the previous stage and planning future attack scenarios.

-Penetration testing can cover the full range of customer technologies – network, web, applications (mobile, desktop), Internet of Things (IoT), operating technologies (OT, ICS, SCADA), etc. Hacking simulation may also include internal penetration testing (development of an attack after the network perimeter is breached), social channels (social engineering) as well as physical intrusion into the client’s territory using technology (ID card cloning, hacking into radio communication of access control systems, etc.), and sometimes even with a bypass of mechanical door locks (lock picking).
+Penetration testing may cover a full range of technologies – network, web, mobile, desktop applications, IoT, operating technologies (OT, ICS, SCADA), etc. Hacking may also include internal penetration testing (when an attacker is present inside the organization’s network), social engineering as well as physical intrusion using technology (ID card cloning, etc.), and sometimes bypassing mechanical door locks (lock picking).